oguzbilgic/dotfiles/README.md

 ## Step by step configuration

-Download and install Google Chrome, sign in and set as default.
+Using Safari, download and install Google Chrome, sign in and set as default.

+Use default Terminal app to run the following commands.

 Generate a new SSH Key for the device: